Frequently Asked Questions

 Why do you use the word “Canada” if many Indigenous peoples do not identify as Canadian?

-This was thoroughly considered prior to the creation of this pageant.
-One of the main reasons this pageant was founded is the fact that there are not many Indigenous specific pageants outside of a handful of community specific, regional competitions, meaning that many Indigenous folks do not have opportunity to participate in culturally focused pageants.
-Additionally, there are no competitions specifically geared to Indigenous peoples who reside in Canada.
-The political climate and political identities of Indigenous Peoples in Canada are complex and unique, and gearing the competition to those who experience these complexities is one of our goals.
-The use of the word is purely to represent the geographical and historical representation and background of those who will participate in the competition while also allowing folks from various and diverse Indigenous groups to compete.
+This was thoroughly considered prior to the creation of this program.
+One of the main reasons this program was founded is the fact that there are not many Indigenous specific ambassador programs outside of a handful of community specific, regional competitions, meaning that many Indigenous folks do not have opportunity to participate in culturally focused programs such as this.
+Additionally, there are no similar programs specifically geared to Indigenous peoples who reside in Canada.
+The political climate and political identities of Indigenous Peoples in Canada are complex and unique, and gearing the program to those who experience these complexities is one of our goals.
+The use of the word is purely to represent the geographical and historical representation and background of those who will participate while also allowing folks from various and diverse Indigenous groups to compete.